frequency-chain/docs/pages/Basics/Primitives/Handles.md

 * Make the system easy to use and integrate with existing UI and wallet systems.

 ## User Handle Requirements
-* User handles must be unique and each msa can only be be mapped to one handle.
+* User handles must be unique and each MSA can only be mapped to one handle.
-* User handles must be between 2 and 32 characters (32b limit) long.
+* User handles must be between 2 and 32 characters (32-byte limit) long.
 * User handles cannot contain the following substrings (or homoglyphs): @, #, :, ., ```
 * User handles cannot be (@admin, @everyone, @all) as these are reserved by Frequency.
 * Suffixes are u32 limited to a range defined by governance.